Curvy points, the perimeter, and the complexity of convex toric domains: Domains with staircases

 \subsection{There is no overshadowing class}

-The staircases constructed in \cite{MMW} are not overshadowed basically for arithmetic reasons: we showed that in the situation considered there, there are two lines that always go through the limit point $(z_\infty, V_\Om(z_\infty))$.
+The staircases constructed in \cite{MMW} are not overshadowed basically for arithmetic reasons: we showed that, in the situation considered there, there are two lines that always go through the limit point $(z_\infty, V_\Om(z_\infty))$.
 This was enough to allow one to rule out the existence of a third line through this point of the form corresponding to an obstructive class.
 In the current situation, such arguments do not quite suffice, but they do give some useful information.
+Note that, as mentioned just before Proposition~\ref{prop:stair}, we may assume that the overshadowing class is perfect.

 \begin{lemma} Let $X_\Omega$ be a convex toric domain with perimeter $\Per: = \Per(\Om)$ and volume $\Vol: = \Vol(\Om)$.
 Then the line $\frac{1+z}{\Per(\Om)}$ goes through the limit point $(z_\infty,V_{\Omega}(z_\infty)).$ \end{lemma} \begin{proof} This holds because